coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-ii-configuration/downloading-configuration-files.md

 2. On the Cardano Configurations page, click the following links to download configuration files for the `mainnet` cluster: `config`, `byronGenesis`, `shelleyGenesis`, `alonzoGenesis` and `topology` Save all configuration files using the default file names in the folder that you set for the `$NODE_HOME` environment variable.
 {% hint style="info" %}
-You set the `$NODE_HOME` environment variable and created the corresponding folder when [Installing GHC and Cabal](../part-i-installation/installing-ghc-and-cabal.md).
+You set the `NODE_HOME` environment variable and created the corresponding folder when [Installing GHC and Cabal](../part-i-installation/installing-ghc-and-cabal.md).
 {% endhint %}
 <!-- Resource related to prior documentation:
 https://ftp.gnu.org/old-gnu/Manuals/wget-1.8.1/html_chapter/wget_5.html -->